hsoft/xibless/docs/why_xibless.rst

 and natural.

 In the same vein as comments, code also explain the *nature* of a layout better than the XIB.
-These widgets are in a row, this one is places relatively to this one, this one is placed relatively to the bottom of the superview, not relatively to the view above it, etc..
-To be faire, in this regard, I think the new layout feature in OS X 10.7 make things better, so this argument might have less weight now.
+These widgets are in a row, this one is placed relatively to this one, this one is placed relatively to the bottom of the superview, not relatively to the view above it, etc..
+To be fair, in this regard, I think the new layout feature in OS X 10.7 make things better, so this argument might have less weight now.

+It's also easier to spot exceptions.
+Because using something else than the default margins is exceptional, the call to the layout method you make with ``margin=42`` stands out.
+In XCode, it's not obvious that you purposefully placed that button at a ``6`` margin instead of the default ``8``.

 Another interesing perk of code over GUI designers is *logical uniformity*.
 Let's say that you give a group of labels a specific font.
 When you do it, you know why, alright, but when you edit it